HFU-BeatBot/Neural-Network/README.md

 ### GTZAN Dataset
 - A collection of 10 genres with 100 audio files each, all having a length of 30 seconds
 - 10 genres: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae and rock
-- Download the GTZAN Dataset from this site: https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification
+- Download the GTZAN Dataset from this site: [GTZAN](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)

 ### FMA (Free Music Archive) Dataset
 - A collection of 10 genres with more than 100 audio files each, all having a length of 30 seconds
 - 10 genres: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae and rock
 - All metadata and features for all tracks are distributed in fma_metadata.zip (342 MiB).
-- Download this Data-Package from this link directly: https://os.unil.cloud.switch.ch/fma/fma_metadata.zip or visit this site: https://github.com/mdeff/fma
+- Download this Data-Package from this link directly: [FMA Webpage](https://os.unil.cloud.switch.ch/fma/fma_metadata.zip) or visit this site: [FMA Github](https://github.com/mdeff/fma)

 - tracks.csv: per track metadata such as ID, title, artist, genres, tags and play counts, for all 106,574 tracks.
 - genres.csv: all 163 genres with name and parent (used to infer the genre hierarchy and top-level genres).